SamuliLam/firestore-grafana-pipeline/docs/01_Developer_Summary.md

 - Visualization of sensor metadata using geo-mapping features in Grafana

 Out of Scope / Not Implemented:
-- User authentication and role-based access control (planned but not implemented)
+- User authentication and role-based access control for both frontend and Grafana
 - Alerting and notifications in Grafana

 ### 4.